plotly/plotly.github.io/_posts/excel/2015-05-01-line-graph-and-scatter-plot-with-excel.md

 </tr>
 <tr>
 <td>
-Head to Plotly's Workspace at
+Head to Chart Studio at
 <a class="link--impt" href="/plot">
 https://plot.ly/plot
 </a>
 and sign into your free Chart Studio account.
 Go to "Import," click "Upload a file," then choose your Excel file to upload.
-Your Excel file will now open in Plotly's grid.
-For more about Plotly's grid, see the tutorial:
+Your Excel file will now open in Chart Studio.
+For more about Chart Studio, see the tutorial:
 <a class="link--impt" href="/add-data-to-the-plotly-grid/">
 https://plot.ly/add-data-to-the-plotly-grid/
 </a>